Counselling Diploma NCFE Level 3

 The course is suitable for professionals employed in education, welfare or social services wishing to develop a counselling role.
 It may also be appropriate for those working in a voluntary capacity with self-help groups or other agencies.

-It will be necessary for candidates to be able to do at least 8-10 hours of reading/ research per week, at home.
-A reading list will be provided and you will need to obtain two or three books.
-(Books will be at the candidates own expense).
+It will be necessary for candidates to be able to do at least 9-11 hours of reading/ research per week, at home.
+A reading list will be provided and you will need to obtain two or three books (books will be at the candidates own expense).

 A commitment to equal opportunities is an essential component of this course.

-Students will need to be prepared to seek outside help/college counsellor if it becomes apparent (or if the tutor advises) to ensure emotional safety.
+Students will need to be prepared to seek outside help/college counsellor if it becomes apparent (or if the tutor advises) that it is needed to ensure emotional safety.

 What will I learn?

 - Theoretical Approaches in the Use of Counselling Skills

 - Continuous assessment through assignments/projects/reflective journals and a portfolio of evidence